apache/incubator-streampark-website/docs/connector/8-redis.md

 }
 ```

-The above creation of FlinkJedisPoolConfig is tedious, and each operation of redis has to build RedisMapper, which is very insensitive. `StreamX` uses a convention over configuration and automatic configuration.
+The above creation of FlinkJedisPoolConfig is tedious, and each operation of redis has to build RedisMapper, which is very insensitive. `StreamPark` uses a convention over configuration and automatic configuration.
 This only requires configuring redis
-StreamX automatically assembles the source and sink parameters, which greatly simplifies the development logic and improves development efficiency and maintainability.
+StreamPark automatically assembles the source and sink parameters, which greatly simplifies the development logic and improves development efficiency and maintainability.

-## StreamX Writes to Redis
+## StreamPark Writes to Redis

 RedisSink defaults to AT_LEAST_ONCE (at least once) processing semantics, two-stage segment submission supports EXACTLY_ONCE semantics with checkpoint enabled, available connection types: single-node mode, sentinel mode.